Biography of Shaykh Mahmood Ahmad Mirpuri and MJAH UK

 He proved himself a Muslim leader of International calibre by organizing the first European Islamic conference to co-ordinate the activities of European Muslims to preserve their identity and to promote the cause of Islam.
 The conference was held at Olympia in London and was attended by hundreds of delegates from all over the world.

 Shaykh Mirpuri would eat mostly in his office and only return late home.
-He revitalised the magazine “Sirate Mustaqeem” in Urdu and made it of international stature, and he launched the English magazine “The straight path”.
-The shaykh had to travel a lot because he was paid by Saudia Arabia and had to attend different conferences around the world.
-He trusted his companions Shaykh Hafeezullah Khan and Shaykh Abdul Hadi Al-‘Umari that in his absence they would carry on work with the Jamiyat and the magazine “Sirat e Mustaqeem”.
+He revitalised the magazine “Sirate Mustaqeem” in Urdu and made it of international stature, and he launched the English magazine “The Straight Path”.
+The Shaykh travelled a lot to attend different conferences around the world in KSA, Egypt, Shaam, Indonesia, UAE and other countries.
+He also travelled to Germany, Holland and Denmark and delivered speeches there.

 Shaykh Mirpuri also tried to unite the two factions of the Markazi Jamiyat Ahlul Hadith Pakistan, he invited Mian Fazl Al-Haq and Allamah Ihsan Ilahi Zaheer in UK and played a key role in forcing the two sides to reconcile.
 Their photos and news of reconciliation came in the newspapers, but then further in Pakistan, they still remained divided, yet Shaykh Mirpuri tried to convince both sides to unite and went two years before his death to Pakistan to try to unite them again.

-Shaykh Abdullah ibn Abdil Muhsin At-Turki said: “I have heard with great pain and sadness the news of the death of Shaykh Mahmood Ahmad Mirpuri, his son faysal and his mother in law, and of injuries of other family members…I am fully aware of the Jihad the Shaykh waged for spreading the true teachings of Islam and fighting the matters that opposed the Deen.”
+Shaykh Abdullah ibn Abdil Muhsin At-Turki said: “I have heard with great pain and sadness about the news of the death of Shaykh Mahmood Ahmad Mirpuri, his son Faysal and his mother in law, and of injuries of other family members…I am fully aware of the struggle (Jihad) that the Shaykh waged for spreading the true teachings of Islam and fighting the matters that opposed the religion.”

-Shaykh Muhammad ibn Abdillah As-Subayal, Imam of Makkah: “I have heard with great distress the news of the death of Shaykh Mahmood ahmad Mirpuri, genral secretary of MJAH, we all belong to Allah and to Himw e will return.
+Shaykh Muhammad ibn Abdillah As-Subayal, Imam of Makkah: “I have heard with great distress the news of the death of Shaykh Mahmood Ahmad Mirpuri, general secretary of MJAH, we all belong to Allah and to Him we will return.
 May Allah give him the highest place in His paradise, may Allah give you and the Shaykh’s relatives patience.
-Ameen.”
+Ameen!”

 “With great sadness we heard the news of the tragic car accident of Shaykh Mahmood Ahmad Mirpuri, may Allah envelop the Shaykh in His mercy, may Allah forgive him, you and us and give us a good substitute for him.
 We hope that you will transmit our condolences to the family and friends of the Shaykh.
 We all belong to Allah and to Him we will return.”

-The Jama’ah of Shaykh Jameel Ur Rehman, Afghani Ahlul Hadith wrote a long message of condolence in which they said:
+The Jama’ah of Shaykh Jameel Ar-Rahman Afghani wrote a long message of condolence in which they said:

-Shaykh Abdul Qadir Habeebullah As-Sindhi wrote: “Me, my father and all people of my family are equally partners in your sadness.
-Please transmit this condolence message to all members of the Jamaat (MJAH UK) and relatives of the shaykh, sons and tell them that I am a member of this Jamaat.
-I praise all the works of MJAH UK and I am impressed by the Shaykh’s character and his noble efforts, and I ask Allah to accept all these efforts and to give him a good substitute for the Jamaat Ahlul Hadith…”
+Shaykh Abdul Qadir Habeebullah Sindhi wrote: “Me, my father and all people of my family are equally partners in your sadness.
+Please transmit this condolence message to all members of the Jamaat (MJAH UK) and relatives of the Shaykh, sons and tell them that I am a member of this Jamaat.
+I praise all the works of MJAH UK and I am impressed by the Shaykh’s character and his noble efforts, and I ask Allah to accept all these efforts and to give him a good substitute for the Jamaat Ahl e Hadith…”

 Prince Bundar ibn Sultan ibn Abdil Aziz, Saudi ambassador to the US wrote: “I felt great shock hearing the news of the death of Shaykh Mahmood Ahmad Mirpuri.
-I came to know the one who spent all his life spreading the true Islamic creed and doing Islah of the Aqeedah and behaviour of the Ummah, passed away in a car accident.
+I came to know the one who spent all his life spreading the true Islamic creed and doing rectification of the creed and behaviour of the community, passed away in a car accident.
 I invoke Allah to give us a good substitute for the Shaykh, and forgive the Shaykh, may Allah reward him in abundance and give him a place in Firdaws.”

-"Molana Mirpuri is fundamentally known as a distinguished scholar of the religion, but Qudrat did not create him as only a scholar but whether in the prickly valleys of politics, or narrow valleys difficult to cross of journalism, whether it is the field of Khitabat or the bisat of the knowledge of literature, of gatherings of Fikr and Falsafah, in all these fields Molana Mirpuri is seen in the ranks of leaders.
-Many of the religious, political and literary Tanzeem in UK have been started and culminated through his efforts.
-Thus for the aim of spreading the soul of Islam in the caravan desiring the freedom of Kashmir, with the help (Taawun) of DIFFERENT RELIGIOUS GROUPS, he lead the foundation of Tahreek Kashmir in UK"
+“Molana Mirpuri is fundamentally known as a distinguished scholar of the religion, but Allah did not create him as only a scholar but whether in the prickly valleys of politics, or narrow and difficult to cross valleys of journalism, whether it is the field of sermons or the field of the knowledge of literature, of intellectual or philosophical gatherings, in all these fields Molana Mirpuri is seen in the ranks of leaders.
+Many of the religious, political and literary Tanzeem (organisations) in UK have been started and culminated through his efforts.
+Thus for the aim of spreading the soul of Islam in the caravan desiring the freedom of Kashmir, with the help (Ta’awun) of DIFFERENT RELIGIOUS GROUPS, he lead the foundation of Tahreek (movement) Kashmir in UK”

 Some of his articles and Fatawa: